-Similar to a deep-fried taquito, egg roll, or other meaty handheld snack, kheema pan rolls use thin savory pancakes to hug a filling in place for deep-frying.
-The process can be time-consuming, but the resulting flavor makes it worth it.
+Similar to a deep-fried taquito, egg roll, or other fried, meaty handheld snack, these Indian delights combine a meat filling in a crispy wrapper.
+Kheema pan rolls use thin savory pancakes to hug a filling in place while being deep-fried.
+The process of making these savory snacks can be time-consuming, but the resulting flavor makes it worth it.

 - For the Filling:

-- 3 tablespoons vegetable or canola or sunflower oil
+- 3 tablespoons vegetable, canola, or sunflower oil

 - 1 teaspoon cumin seeds

 - 1 pound ground beef (or ground chicken, lamb, or mutton if you prefer)